itsyash/intranetscrabble/README.md

 intranetscrabble
 ================

-An app for MozillaOS, that basically can be referred to as an INTRANET scrabble game.
+An app for MozillaOS, name-FIREWORD, that basically can be referred to as an INTRANET scrabble game.

 We have used Node.js for the real time playing of the game and HTML5 for the layout.